I Mean it, Writing Saved My Life

 I didn't know I was journaling per se.
 I don't know where my first journal came from, though my best guess is a birthday gift from my aunt Martha.
 I also didn't know that I was creating a lifelong habit.
 I was just writing to save my life.
 Honestly, if I'd known about self-harm and cutting back them—who knows.
 There might be stacks of scars across my thighs instead of stack of journals (not that the two are mutually exclusive).
 All I knew was if I had a pen in my hand I could put one claw in front of the next and scale the walls of the emotional well into which I'd fallen.
 Deep.

 Confession: I do read my old journals.
 Why not?
 The old ones.
-Decades old, not anything from the past, say, three years or so (unless I'm collecting data on some hunch I have about my personal habits or neurosis).
+Decades old, not anything from the past, say, three years or so (unless I'm collecting data on some hunch I have about my personal habits).

 Not long ago, I came across this entry: